zalgonoise/research/ddd/secrets-store.md

 - `ParseFn` will read the HTTP request to build a query object (of the caller's choice).
 If you're creating a user, you can create a handler func that implements the (private) `usersCreateRequest` type, and your ParseFn returns this type after reading the request.

 - `ExecFn` will perform the call to the system, to satisfy the caller's request.
 It's mandatory to have one, even if no-op.
 The `ExecFn` accepts a query of the same type as the `ParseFn`'s return, and regardless if it's user or not, it will be initialized for the `ExecFn` call.
+The type parameters it accepts is `A` for the type returned by `ParseFn` and `Q` the desired data response type to include in the response

 - `MiddlewareFn` is a simple type to describe HTTP middleware